Clicky

 Yamaha has it on a lot of their waverunners.

+A footwell drain is a great idea, so why don’t all jet skis have it?
 The reason footwell drains have not taken off is that they clog easily, even the ones Yamaha has on many of their models.
 The drain hose is large, but the rubber piece at the start in the footwell has small holes and the slight bit of debris can clog it.
 You can’t have too large of holes because people’s toes could get trapped and that is a whole new mess.

 This is not as big of a problem for boats, as they simply drain into the bilge and the bilge pump sucks the extra water out.
 Jet skis don’t come with bilges, at least it’s not common.

-Keeping Water Out Of Footwells
+Keeping Water Out!

+The best way to keep water out of the foot wells of your jet ski is to keep the cover on them.
 Most often, it’s rainwater that fills the footwells of jet skis, and keeping a cover on your jet skis keeps a lot of the water out.
+You won’t keep all the water out of the footwells, but removing a cup or two of water is easier than dealing with gallons of water.

 Capillary Action